alphagov/govuk-design-system/src/community/roadmap/index.md

 We've also:

+- updated the components, patterns and styles to be compliant with WCAG 2.2
+- made it easier for teams to understand [what's changed in WCAG 2.2 and what they need to do](/accessibility/wcag-2.2)
 - made it easier for teams to [share their findings from user research](/community/share-research-findings/)
 - run [Design System Day 2023](/community/design-system-day/)